 Table of contents

-|Android TV support||✅||✅|
+|Android TV support||✔||✔|

-|Save brightness/audio settings||✅||✅|
+|Save brightness/audio settings||✔||✔|

 |Remember subtitle timing||❌||✔|

 |Change app colours||❌||✔|

 |Highlight new videos||❌||✔|

 Play screen invisible options

-VLC was released for Android in 2015, while it has over 100 million downloads.
+VLC was released for Android in 2015, and it has over 100 million downloads.
 MX Player, on the other hand, was released in 2011, and so far it has over 500 million downloads.
 Both occupy over 70 MB of storage.

-Both offer great functionalities and support a wide range of extensions.
-I hope the post VLC vs MX Player helped.
-Feel free to share your views in the comments below and subscribe to the newsletter for future updates.
+I hope the blog post: VLC vs MX Player helped.
+Which app will you be using?
+Please share your views in the comments below and subscribe to the newsletter for future updates.